astropy/astropy/docs/units/structured_units.rst

 ****************

-Numpy arrays can be :doc:`structured arrays <numpy:user/basics.rec>`, where each elements consists of multiple fields.
+Numpy arrays can be :doc:`structured arrays <numpy:user/basics.rec>`, where each element consists of multiple fields.
 These can be used with |Quantity|
 using a |StructuredUnit|, which provides a |Unit| for each field.
-For example, this allows the PyERFA_ wrappers around the ERFA_ routines to support having units on the position-velocity functions.
+For example, this allows constructing a single |Quantity| object with position and velocity fields that have different units, but are contained within the same object (as is needed to support units in the PyERFA_ wrappers around the ERFA_ routines that use position-velocity arrays).

 Creating Structured Quantities
 ==============================